Your Estate Allocation FAQs

 Frequently Asked Questions about Residuary Estate Allocation (NZ)

-This FAQ explains how to divide your residuary estate by percentage and choose what happens if a recipient can’t take their share.
-It’s written for New Zealand users and optimised for quick reference and search.
+This FAQ explains how to divide your residuary Estate by percentage and choose who receives a share if a recipient cannot receive it.
+It's written for New Zealand users and optimised for quick reference and search.
 For step-by-step guidance, see the Estate Help Guide.

 Assign a percentage to each recipient so the total equals 100%.
-Use “Split equally” to auto-divide, then fine-tune as needed.
+Use "Divide Shares Equally" to auto-divide, then fine-tune as needed.
 The progress bar shows your running total.

-Many people select Per Stirpes for close family (so a child’s branch isn’t skipped) and No Substitution for charities/organisations.
+Many people select Family line for close family (so a Child's branch is not skipped) and Other beneficiaries for charities/organisations.
 Choose what matches your intent.

 A short survivorship period can avoid double administration if deaths occur close together.
-If used, it will apply before your substitution rule is tested.
+If used, it will apply before your If unable to take option is tested.

 Yes.
 Executors may need extra ID/banking steps.
 Consider currency conversion, fees and timing.
 Clear contact details help administration run smoothly.